-Program Coordinator for Health and Policy
+Principal Scientist, Health and Policy

 “Many of the leading drivers of emerging infectious diseases, such as deforestation, natural resource extraction, and agricultural expansion, are causing wide-scale biodiversity loss and ecological degradation, which in turn have other serious consequences for public health.
 Faced with the impacts of these drivers, the health and environment communities are constantly responding to pressures outside of their control.
 I am excited to work at EcoHealth Alliance to shape more preventive solutions with a range of sectors.
 Scientists, governments, industry, consumers, multilateral organizations – we all have a meaningful role to play in sustainable development that promotes the health of our environment and our own species.”

-Prior to joining EHA, Catherine conducted a fellowship in healthcare systems engineering, interned with the Vermont Attorney General on tobacco control policy, and worked in a public health department on West Nile virus and Lyme disease surveillance and outreach.
-She holds a degree in biology from Wake Forest University, a Masters in Public Health from Dartmouth, and is currently a doctoral student in environmental and occupational health at City University of New York.
+Prior to joining EcoHealth Alliance, Dr. Machalaba conducted a fellowship in healthcare systems engineering, interned with the Vermont Attorney General on tobacco control policy, and worked in a public health department on West Nile virus and Lyme disease surveillance and outreach.
+She holds a degree in biology from Wake Forest University, a Masters in Public Health from Dartmouth, and a PhD in environmental and planetary health sciences.
+Her doctoral work focused on a One Health impact assessment for Rift Valley fever, for which she received the 2020 Dissertation Award from the City University of New York School of Public Health.